 Middle School - Language Arts and Social Studies

-Middle School equips students as they begin to become independent thinkers and learners.
+Middle School equips students as they start their journey to become independent thinkers and learners.
 A wealth of organizational and study skills are modeled across the curriculum.
 With this independence comes responsibility.
-Students prepare for leadership roles through their interactions with faculty, their support of younger students and their coordination of the school recycling program.
+Students prepare for leadership roles through their interactions with faculty, their support of younger students, their team participation in PROJECT and their coordination of the school recycling program.

 In Language Arts, students use Writer’s Workshop to move through the process of drafting, self-editing, peer-editing, revising and finally completing a polished piece.
 The Language Arts curriculum focuses on the study of grammar and punctuation and everyday application of these skills.
 Oral and written communications are taught in tandem and prepare students to speak and write for a variety of audiences and using a number of genres.